Arlingham: Travel on the Severn

+Severn Tunnel

 In 1810 the Severn Tunnel Company secured an Act of Parliament to build a tunnel under the river at Arlingham Passage.
 The Severn tunnel (1810) plan was for a tramroad tunnel beneath the River Severn.
-The tunnel was to cross the river at Arlingham Passage, at a location between Newnham on Severn and Bullo Pill on the west bank, to the promontory near Arlingham on the east Work was started but problems with flooding meant the project had to be abandoned.
+The tunnel was to cross the river at Arlingham Passage, at a location between Newnham on Severn and Bullo Pill on the west bank, to the promontory near Arlingham on the east.
+Work was started but problems with flooding meant the project had to be abandoned.
 There were various schemes for a bridge, most recently in 1950, but environmental and financial constraints meant none of these came to fruition.

+Local authors

 During the first decade of the 21st century, a group of villagers published three books of village life from bygone years to the present day.

+Minesweeper

 A previous Ham class minesweeper was named after the village - HMS Arlingham.